Authentic chana masala recipe

 - Put an oiled pan on medium heat and let it heat for one minute.
 Add the cumin seeds and cardamom pods and saute for 30 seconds.
 Add the onions and let them get golden brown – about 5 minutes.2 tablespoons oil, 1 medium red onion, 1 teaspoon cumin seeds, 2 green cardamom pods

-- Add the chickpeas, water, salt and (optional) baking powder.
+- Add the chickpeas, broth, salt and (optional) baking powder.
 Cover and let simmer on medium low heat for 20-30 minutes.
 You want to give the chickpeas enough of a chance to really marinate in the sauce.
-Add a splash of water if it gets too thick.3 cups chickpeas, ½ teaspoon salt, 2 cups water, ¼ teaspoon baking powder
+Add a splash of water if it gets too thick.3 cups chickpeas, ½ teaspoon salt, 2 cups vegetable broth, ¼ teaspoon baking powder

-- Once you get the consistency you like, turn off the heat and stir in the chana masala spice mix and garnish with fresh cilantro.
-Taste and add more salt if needed.1 tablespoon chana masala spice mix, ⅓ cup fresh cilantro
+- Once you get the consistency you like, turn off the heat and stir in fresh cilantro.
+Taste and add more salt if needed.⅓ cup fresh cilantro

 - Serve with rice, roti or naan bread